screechingviolet/graphics-final-project/submission.md

 Test Case 3: Mesh with skeleton but no animation loads correctly

-Test Case 4: Normals for animated mesh still look correct (wasn't sure how to compare this one so I just zoomed in)
+Test Case 4: Normals for animated mesh still look right (wasn't sure how to compare this one so I just zoomed in)

 ### Design Choices